thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 <pre><code class="language-klipse">
 (nth [3 2 1] 1)  ;; Collections' indicies begin at zero.
-                 ;; Text after a semicolon is one type of comment.
+                 ;; Text after a semicolon is a comment.
 		 ;; These aren't evaluated.
 </code></pre>